 Human Centered Design & Engineering (HCDE) is committed to helping students successfully complete their graduate studies at the University of Washington.
 Satisfactory progress for graduate students relates primarily to remaining in good academic standing and successful continuation of coursework until degree completion.

-If a student does not register for on-leave status by the 5th day of the quarter they intend to be on-leave, they MUST to register for a minimum of two HCDE credits no later than the end of the third week.
+If a student does not register for On-Leave status by the 5th day of the quarter they risk losing access to UW IT services including Productivity Platforms such as, G Suite or Outlook 365.
+Students must submit an On-Leave request or register for a minimum of two UW credits no later than the end of the third week of the quarter (excluding summer) to remain active.
 Any student not enrolled by the third week and not on-leave automatically is withdrawn from the program.

 Academic Progress and Performance